StarSheriff2/hello-rails-back-end/README.md

 ## About
 This app returns a Json response on the following endpoint: <strong><i>api/v1/random-greeting</i></strong>.
 The front end of the app is handled separately by another app.
 The API documentation of this project was generated with the <strong>'rswag'</strong> gem.
 I built request and integration tests.

+### Front-end React app
+The front-end associated with this app is [here](https://hello-react-frontend.netlify.app).

+The Github repo of the front-end is [here](https://github.com/StarSheriff2/hello-react-front-end/tree/frontend-app).

 ### Live Demo

 Deployed to Heroku: [Live Demo](https://hello-rails-backend.herokuapp.com/api/v1/random-greeting)